nosas/blog/toonvision/classification/article.md

 There's no need for a unique folder for each Cog suit because we can filter on the filename.

-### Data Acquisition
+### Data acquisition

-Walk around TT, take screenshots, and save them to the raw folder.
+Acquiring data is simple: Walk around TT streets, take screenshots, and save them to the raw folder.
+It's important to take screenshots from various distance and of different angles of each entity: front, back, and side.
+Taking screenshots from up close is preferred.
+When taken from far away, the entity's nametag covers the entity's head, thus causing us to crop the entity's head or include the nametag - neither are good options.

+<font style="color:red">TODO: Insert example screenshot</font>

+There were a few difficulties with acquiring data:

+1. Entities are always moving unless in battle
+1. Entities often obstruct other entities, which makes for less than ideal training data
+1. Finding the desired entity is purely a matter of walking around the street and looking for the entity, there's no precision radar

+These difficulties result in an imbalanced dataset that will be improved over time.

+<font style="color:red">TODO: Insert dataset barchart</font>

 #### Can we use GANs to synthesize additional data?